Outreach and Advocacy

 Employers

-• Consultancy on making a workplace accessible and safe
+• Consultancy on making the workplace accessible and safe

 • How to communicate with colleagues who have vision loss